Election-Tech-Initiative/electionguard-python/docs/4_Decrypt_Tally.md

 # Decryption

-At the conclusion of voting, all of the ballot encryptions are published in the election record together with the proofs that the ballots are well-formed.
-Additionally, all of the encryptions of each option are homomorphically combined to form an encryption of the total number of times that each option was selected.
+At the conclusion of voting, all of the cast ballots are published in their encrypted form in the election record together with the proofs that the ballots are well-formed.
+Additionally, all of the encryptions of each option are homomorphically-combined to form an encryption of the total number of times that each option was selected.
+The homomorphically-combined encryptions are decrypted to generate the election tally.
+Indivial cast ballots are not decrypted.
+All of the spoiled ballots are decrypted individually and the plaintext values are published along with the encrypted representations and the proofs.

 In order to decrypt the homomorphically-combined encryption of each selection, each `Guardian` participating in the decryption must compute a specific `Decryption Share` of the decryption.